Jesús Mosterín: History of philosophy

-An admirer of the freshness and clarity of Bertrand Russell’s History of Western Philosophy, whose foreword he composed, as well as a critic of some of its shortcomings, Mosterín has undertaken the ambitious plan of writing all by himself a universal history of thought, not only Western, but also Asian and even Archaic.
+An admirer of Bertrand Russell’s History of Western Philosophy, whose foreword he composed, as well as a critic of some of its shortcomings, Mosterín had undertaken the ambitious plan of writing all by himself a universal history of thought, not only Western, but also Asian and even Archaic.
 His series of books on Historia del Pensamiento aims at covering all main intellectual traditions from an interdisciplinary approach dealing simultaneously with developments in philosophy, science and ideology.
 The analysis of the ideas is critical and uncompromising, combining rigor with clarity and straightforward language.
 Besides, he delves into the arguments and does not hesitate to dig out their eventual flaws.

 Some of the books of the series are devoted, for example, to Archaic thought, Aristotle and the philosophy of India.
 The examination of Archaic thought delves mainly into the intellectual contributions of old Mesopotamia, well documented in the cuneiform texts.
 Aristotle is presented not only as a philosopher, but also as a seminal scientist in different fields.
 The volume on India, besides dealing with linguistics and mathematics, contains a compact presentation of the main philosophical schools, from the Upanishad, through the Jaina and Buddhist developments, to the Advaita Vedanta of Shankara, which obviously attracts the author.

 The three most recent volumes of the series, devoted to the Jews, the Christians and the Muslims, deal with the different traditions of monotheism.
 The Jewish tradition is presented as the source of the others.
 The Jewish myths are not spared, but a deeply sympathetic position is taken to such important thinkers as Maimonides (ben Maimon), Spinoza and Albert Einstein.
 The book on the Christians is the largest of the series.
 Jesus is presented as a typical Jew.
 Most of the original Christian ideas come from Paul, not from Jesus.
 After Constantine became a sort of Christian, theological discussions about such issues as the Holy Trinity were settled by force.
 The intellectual contributions of the main Christian thinkers (like Augustine, Thomas Aquinas and Luther) are analyzed and evaluated, but also the great historical processes are covered, like the Crusades, the universities, the Reformation and Counter-Reformation.
 Less attention is devoted to the last two centuries, as Mosterin thinks that in this period Christianity has decoupled itself from all new developments in science and philosophy, and Christian ideas have become increasingly irrelevant.
 The book devoted to Islam offers a critical description of the formation of the Quran and of the history of Muslim law, theology, Sufism, philosophy, mathematics and empirical science.
 Special attention is paid to the main thinkers of the period of splendor of Islamic civilization (8th to 12th centuries), like Avicenna, Averroes, Omar Khayyam and Al-Khwarizmi.
 The coverage of the contemporary period is more superficial, but up-to-date, as Mosterín deals with the 2011 Arab revolutions and gives his own assessment of the actual Islamic dilemmas.